How to Create a Memorable Experience with Experiential Events in NYC?

 • Fragrance-Paired Dinners: Multi-course meals where each dish evokes a distinct scent profile; from smoky to citrus to floral.

-• BYO Sushi Night: Guests roll their sushi at shared stations, trade techniques, and finish the night with an impromptu dance party.
+• BYO Sushi Night: Guests roll their sushi at shared stations and trade techniques.

 • Passport Challenge Launch: Explore themed rooms and complete mini-challenges to earn stamps—each space tied to a product, flavor, or idea.